oris800/VRWA/README.md

     Once the containers are up and running, navigate to `http://localhost:8080` in your web browser.

 5.  **Shutting down the environment:**
-    To stop and remove the containers, press `Ctrl+C` in the terminal and then run:
+    To stop and remove the containers run:
     ```bash
     docker-compose down
     ```